Israeli-born, New York-based Inbal Weinberg received her BFA in Film from NYU's Tisch School of the Arts in 2003.

 Inbal's latest projects are the Emmy-winning HBO mini-series I KNOW THIS MUCH IS TRUE, directed by Derek Cianfrance and starring Mark Ruffalo, and the film THE LOST DAUGHTER, directed by Maggie Gyllenhaal and starring Olivia Coleman.
 She recently wrapped the Irish film GOD'S CREATURES, starring Emily Watson and Paul Mescal.

-Inbal was nominated for an Art Directors Guild award for THREE BILLBOARDS OUTSIDE EBBING, MISSOURI and for the Italian Academy Award, the David di Donatello, for her production design of SUSPIRIA.
+Inbal was nominated for an Art Directors Guild award for THE LOST DAUGHTER and THREE BILLBOARDS OUTSIDE EBBING, MISSOURI.
+She was also nominated for the Italian Academy Award, the David di Donatello, for her production design of SUSPIRIA.

 Inbal is the co-founder of the Production Designers Collective, a global community of production designers interested in sharing knowledge and promoting the craft of Production Design.